sherwin-leung/antifragile/README.md

 <summary>Click to view version 1 changelog</summary>

 * v1.10
   * Added the ability to insert a buffer period (duration-based, just like with exercises) between exercises in a routine.
-Will not add a buffer period after the last exercise or after "Additional Rest"s.
+Will not add a buffer period after the last exercise or after any "Additional Rest"

 * v1.09
   * Visual improvements: animated gradients on some buttons, sections expanding/collapsing instead of appearing/disappearing instantly